10.7 Cybercrime

 This class.

 What do they all have in common?
 They all have your personal information in some form or fashion stored somewhere digitally in a “secure” location.
 Oh sure, they say it’s “safe,” but is it?
-At any given moment, someone is trying to get into the sensitive areas of everyone of those listed places above to try and take the personal information that you have entered to try and steal your identity for the purposes of an illegal act.
-They will then sell it to whoever will buy it, and that individual will create a persona using your information to open credit cards, bank accounts, make purchases, and ruin your good credit and reputation that you have worked so hard for years.
+At any given moment, someone is trying to get into the sensitive areas of every one of those places to attempt to take the personal information that you have entered and steal your identity for the purposes of an illegal act.
+They will then sell it to whoever will buy it, and that individual will create a persona using your information to open credit cards and bank accounts, make purchases, and ruin your good credit and reputation that you have worked so hard for.
 And all these criminals need to do it are a computer and an Internet connection.
 Welcome to the Age of Cybercrime.

 Cybercrimes are any illegal acts committed using a communication device.
 It’s a relatively new phenomenon, but the crimes are not.
 They are the same crimes, just repackaged using new methods.
 Identity Theft is still theft.
 Crypto and Digital Currency Robbery is still Robbery.
 Technological advancements, the Internet, and our willingness to be open and free with the sharing of our personal information makes it that much easier for criminals to take advantage of the large amount of data that is out there, ripe for the taking.
 But criminals aren’t the only ones using our information for nefarious things.
 Corporations, advertising and marketing firms, and even governments use the same information we provide to tailor experiences and goods and services based on our everyday activities.